johnnyweng1973/java/spring-webflux/readme.txt

    after repository receive data response from database, it will run the method registered in  this mono.

 3. Configuration class.
    Configuration annotation tells spring framework this class has methods generating beans with @beans annotation.
-In this case, bean is a routerfunction and this bean is created with factory method route of utility class routerfunctions
-This functioninterface looks like a event machine implemented by two dimensional array.
+   In this case, bean is a routerfunction and this bean is created with factory method route of utility class routerfunctions This functioninterface looks like a event machine implemented by two dimensional array.
 From input of event and state you find the method to execute.
 But this routerinterface won't be implemented by array
+   the WebClientUtil class in the same dir is not used in the project

+4. Client class
+   1. WebClientUtil
+   WebClientUtil is annotated with @Component and it is created as a bean through Context.getBean(WebClientUtil.class).
+In java every class has a class object which include the meta info .
+   WebClientUtil include an instance of WebClient.
+It's constructor required a WebClient.builder.
+Spring framework will create an instance of WebClient.Builder and push it into this constructor and a WebClient will be created with this builder.
+   WebClient is an interface and Builder is another interface defined inside this interface.
+   Builder is a

+4.